 Prostate cancer occurs when abnormal cells develop in the prostate.
 These abnormal cells can continue to multiply in an uncontrolled way and sometimes spread outside the prostate into the body.

-Prostate cancer is generally a slow growing disease and the majority of men with low grade prostate cancer live for many years without symptoms and without it spreading and becoming life-threatening.
-However, high grade disease spreads quickly and can be lethal.
+Prostate cancer is generally a slow-growing disease and the majority of men with low-grade prostate cancer live for many years without symptoms and without it spreading and becoming life-threatening.
+However, the high-grade disease spreads quickly and can be lethal.

 The prostate gland is part of the male reproductive system and it produces most of the fluid that makes up semen.
 The prostate starts off as the size of a walnut and it is normal for it to grow as men age.
 Sometimes this growth can cause problems, such as difficulty in urinating.
 These problems are common in older men and not always symptoms or signs of cancer.